-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Amble dental practice was the principal dentist.
+The registered manager at Queensway Durham Darlington Oral Surgery Service was the compliance/HR manager.

-On the day of inspection we collected 27 CQC comment cards filled in by patients.
-This information gave us a positive view of the practice.
+On the day of inspection we collected 16 CQC comment cards filled in by patients This information gave us a positive view of the practice.

-During the inspection we spoke with the principal dentist, two associate dentists, the practice manager, three dental nurses and a dental therapist.
+During the inspection we spoke with the specialist oral surgeon, two dental nurses, and the compliance/HR manager.
 We looked at practice policies and procedures and other records about how the service is managed.